zignd/mackenzie-what-comes-in-goes-out/README.md

 # mackenzie-what-comes-in-goes-out

 What comes in, goes out! is an educational game that aims at teaching kids the importance of properly going to the bathroom for themselves and basic hygiene.
-The game is a project for the "Algoritmos e Programação II" class offered at the Mackenzie Presbyterian University.
+The game is a project for the "Algoritmos e Programação II" class at the Mackenzie Presbyterian University.

 ## Technical description

 The game was built on top of pygame and meant to be run on Python 3.
-In order to install the dependencies and run it:
+To install the dependencies and run it:

 ```
 $ pip install -r requirements.txt